corintai/corint-decision/crates/corint-server/README.md

 2. ✅ Flexible configuration system
 3. ✅ Robust error handling
 4. ✅ Lazy feature calculation integration
+5. ✅ Decision result persistence to database
-5. ✅ Complete documentation and examples
+6. ✅ Complete documentation and examples
-6. ✅ Production-ready architecture
+7. ✅ Production-ready architecture

 The server is ready for development and testing environments, and can be enhanced incrementally to meet production requirements.